Discover the Power of 'Tude!

-The "Tude Movement" is an effort to tap into the power of gratitude.
+The "Tude Movement" is an effort to tap into these benefits and the power of gratitude.
 If you're reading this, join the movement by going out and telling someone you're thankful for something.
 Write it out on a card or a note and give it to him or her.
+Or try starting your day by saying something you're grateful for.
 That's all you have to do.
 Spread gratitude simply for its own sake.

 Keep at it and it will come back to you in positive ways.